tsherif/space-shooter.c/ARCHITECTURE.md

 - `game_resize(int width, int height)`: Update rendering state to match the current window size.
 - `game_close()`: Release game resources.

-The rendering layer implements the following functions used by the game layer to draw (or update state related to drawing):
+The rendering layer implements the following functions used by the game layer to draw or update state related to drawing:
 - `renderer_init(int width, int height)`: Initialize OpenGL resources.
 - `renderer_createTexture(uint8_t* data, int32_t width, int32_t height)`: Create a texture with the provided data.
 - `renderer_validate()`: Check that the OpenGL context isn't out of memory.